American Association of Geographers: Specialty groups

 The AAG has more than 80 specialty or affinity groups, voluntary associations of AAG members who share interests in regions or topics.
 Specialty groups have long provided a way for geographers with specific interests to collaborate and communicate, including organizing and sponsoring sessions at the annual meeting as well as granting awards to their members.
 The AAG also offers Knowledge Communities, a set of online tools for collaboration.

 Annual meetings

-Exhibit Hall Sign at the 2025 AAG annual meeting illustrating a few of the partnerships that AAG has.
+Top left:Exhibit Hall Sign at the 2025 AAG annual meeting illustrating a few of the partnerships that AAG has.
+Top right:NESTVAL World Geography bowl team at the 2024.
+Bottom left: Exhibit hall at the AAG Annual Meetings.
+Bottom right: The Gamma Theta Upsilon booth at the 2025 AAG annual conference in Detroit Michigan.

 Since its founding in 1904, the AAG has held an annual meeting for the geography community.
 In recent years, this conference has attracted between 7,000 and 9,000 attendees.
 The annual meeting offers upwards of 4,000 papers and presentations on topics as diverse as soil moisture, climate change, population dynamics, political instability, sustainable agriculture, natural hazards, urban landscapes, geography and militarism, and technologies such as geographic information systems.
 Hands-on workshops on methods and technological tools are an important part of these meetings.
 The annual meetings also offer an extensive exhibit hall featuring publishers, technology companies, universities, businesses, and nonprofit organizations.
 Field trips are offered in the diverse locations that these conferences are held.
+Since the early 1990s, the AAG has hosted the "World Geography Bowl" at the annual meeting, a quiz bowl style tournament in which teams of students from the various regional divisions compete.